 Save as may be otherwise described in the Supplement for the relevant Fund, all initial applications for Shares made by a Retail Investor and/or an Institutional Investor must be made by way of a properly completed Application Form, submitted in the manner set forth in the Application Form, being received by the Administrator prior to 12.00 noon (Irish time) on a Dealing Day.
-Any such application will, if accepted, be dealt with at the subscription price calculated on that Dealing Day.
-Applications received by the Administrator after 12.00 noon (Irish time) on a Dealing Day will be carried over to the next Dealing Day, unless, in exceptional circumstances, the Directors and/or the Manager in their discretion otherwise determines provided that the application in question was received prior to the time at which the Net Asset Value of the Fund is calculated.
+Any such applications received by the Administrator after 12.00 noon (Irish time) on a Dealing Day will be carried over to the next Dealing Day, unless, in exceptional circumstances, the Directors and/or the Manager in their discretion otherwise determines provided that the application in question was received prior to the time at which the Net Asset Value of the Fund is calculated.
 All applications for subscriptions and / or redemptions shall be carried out on a forward pricing basis (i.e. the dealing deadline shall be before the Valuation Point).